 This is not a cost-cutting exercise.
 This work is about better meeting the health needs of our clients and their families.

-From March to July 2017 Vancouver Coastal Health held a consultation process with CYMHSU stakeholders to better understand the things we needed to change and hear ideas for how we could improve.
-We heard from almost two-hundred people across Vancouver, including youth, parents/guardians, teachers, clinicians, partner organizations and our frontline staff.
+From March to July 2017, VCH held a consultation process with CYMHSU stakeholders to better understand the issues and hear ideas for how we could improve.
+Almost two-hundred people across Vancouver, including youth, parents/guardians, teachers, clinicians, partner organizations and our frontline staff attended.
 Stakeholder feedback was considered, along with current research and VCH’s own data, to develop the actions contained in the draft CYMHSU strategy.
-Download the CYMHSU public engagement report to learn more about the process and findings.
+To learn more about the process and findings, download the CYMHSU public engagement report.